vtex-apps/io-documentation/docs/en/Recipes/layout/using-flex-layout.md

 }
 ```

-This is a simple example, but you can also check out the blocks definition files for our default footer used by [`store-theme`](https://storetheme.vtex.com/) here: [Footer](https://github.com/vtex-apps/store-theme/blob/master/store/blocks/footer/footer.json).

 ## Rules and recommendations

-- The highest level in a `flex-layout` is **always** made of rows.
-- It is only possible to add a `flex-layout.col` inside of a `flex-layout.row` - never as a first-level block.
+- Each row and column can have as **many levels as you need**.
-- When creating levels, it is necessary to alternate between rows and columns.
+- When creating levels, it is necessary to **alternate between rows and columns**.
 Inside a row, you can only place columns, and inside of columns, you can only place rows.
-- Each row and column can have as many levels as you need.
-- It is important to note that the flex layout not only improves the layout building but also helps to make everything aligned.
-Gaps, margins, and paddings can be passed down to `flex-layout.row` and `flex-layout.col` as props.
-- Be aware that the structure that you set in your flex layout does not affect only the organization of your code, but also reflects in the way that blocks will be shown and maintained in the StoreFront CMS.
-  It is always important to take the organization of both the code and the StoreFront CMS into consideration when planning on how to apply the flex-layout into a page.
+- Be aware that the structure that you set in your flex layout does not only affect your code organization, but also reflects in the way that blocks will be shown and managed through the admin's Storefront.
+Therefore, it is always important to **take the organization of both the code and the StoreFront into account when planning to apply the flex-layout** into a page.